makkus/freckles/src/freckles/doc/configuration/contexts.md

 ...
 ```

 More interesting output -- but also way more verbose -- is produced by using the '--show-interpreters' flag.
-This incorporates the same information as the ``freckles context doc`` command, but also shows the current (somtimes post-processed) value for every *freckles* sub-system:
+This incorporates the same information as the ``freckles context doc`` command, but also shows the current (sometimes post-processed) value for every *freckles* sub-system:

 <div class="code-max-height" markdown="1">